 John Rykenberg emigrated from Holland in 1952, and six years later he started to turn his photography hobby into a career.
 By day he made stainless steel benches, but each night he photographed social events.
 Few people had good quality cameras at that time, so he began shooting pictures at live venues, boat departures, and even street shots – selling prints to people whose images he captured.

-One of the early venues he frequented was The Crystal Palace on Dominion Road (the entrance to the downstairs performance area is now the door to The Lab Recording Studio).
+One of the early venues he frequented was The Crystal Palace on Mt Eden Road (the entrance to the downstairs performance area is now the door to The Lab Recording Studio).
 From 1935 to 1952 this was where bandleader Epi Shalfoon held court, followed in the early 1960s by Merv Thomas and his Dixielanders.
 Here is a shot of the Howard Morrison Quartet in 1959 just after their hit single ‘Hoki Mai’ broke them nationwide.

 Merv Thomas and his Dixielanders were regulars at the Crystal Palace, and Thomas's offsider Clive Laurent also did a good comic turn, which meant their shows were as much variety as jazz.

 And here’s Thomas setting up Johnny Devlin in another area of the Crystal Palace.
 In 1958 Thomas built the tape recorder on which Devlin recorded 'Lawdy Miss Clawdy'.
 By the time this photo was taken, Devlin was based in Australia.

 The Rykenberg collection also includes photos of The Quin Tikis (in 1961, prior to Rim D Paul joining), when they were playing at the Māori Community Centre (a legendary venue across the road from Victoria Park).
 The photo is so early in their career, it’s hard to identify all the members.
 If you recognise anyone, please also check out our article on identifying other musicians from the Rykenberg collection and message us on Facebook or email firstname.lastname@example.org